Pergamon: Roman period

 In 88 BC, Mithridates VI Eupator made Pergamon his headquarters in his first war against Rome, in which he was defeated.
 The victorious Romans deprived Pergamon of all its benefits and of its status as a free city.
 Henceforth the city was required to pay tribute and accommodate and supply Roman troops, and the property of many of the inhabitants was confiscated.
 Imported Pergamene goods were among the luxuries enjoyed by Lucullus.
 The members of the Pergamene aristocracy, especially Diodorus Pasparus in the 70s BC, used their own possessions to maintain good relationships with Rome, by acting as donors for the development of the city.
 Numerous honorific inscriptions indicate Pasparus' work and his exceptional position in Pergamon at this time.

 Pergamon still remained a famous city, and was the seat of a conventus (regional assembly).
 Its neocorate, granted by Augustus, was the first manifestation of the imperial cult in the province of Asia.
 Pliny the Elder refers to the city as the most important in the province and the local aristocracy continued to reach the highest circles of power in the 1st century AD, like Aulus Julius Quadratus who was consul in 94 and 105.

 Yet it was only under Trajan and his successors that a comprehensive redesign and remodelling took place, with the construction of a Roman 'new city' at the base of the Acropolis.
 The city was the first in the province to receive a second neocorate, from Trajan in AD 113/4.
 Hadrian raised the city to the rank of metropolis in 123 and thereby elevated it above its local rivals, Ephesus and Smyrna.
 An ambitious building programme was carried out: massive temples, a stadium, a theatre, a huge forum and an amphitheatre were constructed.
 In addition, at the city limits the shrine to Asclepius (the god of healing) was expanded into a lavish spa.
 This sanctuary grew in fame and was considered one of the most famous healing centers of the Roman world.

 In the middle of the 2nd century Pergamon was one of the largest cities in the province, and had around 200,000 inhabitants.
-Galen, the most famous physician of antiquity aside from Hippocrates, was born at Pergamon and received his early training at the Asclepeion.
+Galen, the most famous physician of antiquity aside from Hippocrates, was born at Pergamon and received his early training at the Asclepieion.
 At the beginning of the 3rd century Caracalla granted the city a third neocorate, but a decline had already set in.
 The economic strength of Pergamon collapsed during the crisis of the Third Century, as the city was badly damaged in an earthquake in 262 and was sacked by the Goths shortly thereafter.
 In late antiquity, it experienced a limited economic recovery.